 Near Chincoteague Island in Accomack County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 54.669′ N, 75° 21.375′ W. Marker is near Chincoteague Island, Virginia, in Accomack County.
+37° 54.661′ N, 75° 21.373′ W. Marker is near Chincoteague Island, Virginia, in Accomack County.
 Marker can be reached from Beach Access Road north of Boat Ramp Access Road, on the right when traveling south.
+Public access only via Lighthouse Trail footpath from Beach Access Rd.
 Touch for map.
-Public access only via short Lighthouse Trail footpath.
 Marker is in this post office area: Chincoteague Island VA 23336, United States of America.
 Touch for directions.